Subsidies for low-income families per year. Social support for low-income families

 Cash payments in the regions

-For example, at the level of the Moscow region, the following support is provided:
+For example, at the level of the Moscow region the following support is provided:

 • pregnant women;

-Birth allowance for 3 or more children
+Benefits for the birth of 3 or more children

 The regions implementing this program include:

-• St. Petersburg.
+• Saint Petersburg.

-• Yekaterinburg.
+• Ekaterinburg.

 • Sakhalin.